alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 **Failure is implicit in the return type; when you need local recovery or need to represent the outcome differently, you typically rely on `try/catch` or repeated status checks.**

-**Option B: Explicit Validation (`TryX`/Guard Clauses)** To avoid throwing for expected failures, use guard clauses and early returns.
+**Option B: Explicit Status Return (Guard Clauses)**

+If failure is expected, one simple alternative is to return an explicit status enum and stop at the first failing check.
+This keeps the control flow linear and makes the possible outcomes visible in the return type.

-I don't call this `TryDeactivateUser`, because the standard .NET `Try*` pattern conventionally returns `bool` and uses an `out` parameter.
-Here I want an enum with more than two outcomes.
+This is related to, but different from, the standard .NET `Try*` pattern.
+A conventional `Try*` method returns `bool` and uses an `out` parameter for the success value.
+Here I am not using `Try*` because I want to model several distinct failure outcomes (`InvalidId`, `NotFound`, `AlreadyInactive`), not just success vs. failure.

 ```csharp
 private readonly IUserRepo _repo;